-A professional who meets the member requirements and works less than 800 hours in a given year (i.e. Part-time, maternity/parental leave).
+A professional who meets the membership requirements and works less than 800 hours in a given year (i.e. Part-time, maternity/parental leave).
 (NOTE: 800 hours refers to any hours related to speech-language pathology or audiology, including management positions, instructing, clinical coordinators, researchers, etc.)

-A professional who meets the member requirements but works outside of Canada.
+A professional who meets the member requirements but lives outside of Canada.

 Communication Health Assistant Associate

 A graduate of an educational program for communication health assistants in speech-language pathology and/or audiology.
-The educational program must include 200 hours of clinical experience.
+The educational program must include 200 hours of supervised clinical practicum.